jasonish/simple-ids/README.md

 ## System Requirements

-- An x86_64, Aarch64 or Arm32 based Linux distribution with Docker or
-  Podman.
-This includes most Linux distributions available today including Raspberry Pi OS.
+- An x86_64 or Aarch64 based Linux distribution with Docker or Podman.
+This includes most Linux distributions available today including Raspberry Pi OS (with 64 bit update applied).
 - Root access.

 ## Installation the Easy Way